--- Fleet Admiral Henry Lawson of the newly-formed United Naval Space Fleet, speaking at the launch of the first wave of Explorer Ships, circa 2049.
+-- Fleet Admiral Peter Lawson of the newly-formed United Naval Space Fleet, speaking at the launch of the first wave of Explorer Ships, circa 2069.

 High in orbit over Mars, the Martian Space Industries-owned Solus Planum Shipyards churned out yet another MSI1077R Starliner destined for faraway places—its sole purpose in life to provide high-speed transit to other worlds for some seven-hundred passengers of all means and manners.

 Far, far below, an identical starliner – sleek and styled roughly after the twentieth-century Concord – taxied to its assigned runway at the Syria Planum Spaceport, primary launching point for all commercial traffic into and out of Mars.
-Accelerating, the starliner lifted off and ascended toward the heavens.
+Accelerating, the starliner lifted off and ascended toward the dusty blood red heavens.